joerter/spdx-dashboard/documentation/Assignment2/Analysis_and_Design.md

 ####Editing
 * 1.Title: document is edited
 * 2. Primary Actor: Dashboard User
-* 3. Goal in Context:To update existing information in a SPDX document
+* 3. Goal in Context: To update existing information in a SPDX document
 * 4. Stakeholders and Interests:
 	1. User
 		1. To alter preexisting data that may be incorrect or outdated.